kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 --- middle

 # Fork

-This draft (moq-transfork-00) is based on moq-transport-03.
+This draft is based on moq-transport-03 [moqt].
 The concepts, motivations, and terminology are very similar on purpose.

 I absolutely believe in the motivation and potential of Media over QUIC.